zmhall13/Disco_Bot/README.md

 ```
 It will ask to continue, just type `y`.

-### Step 5: Install the ROS Noetic Repo on the Pi and set up.
+### Step 5: Install the ROS Noetic Repo on the Pi and set up

 - In the terminal, type the following to add the ROS repo to the Pi:
 ```
 sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu $(lsb_release -sc) main" > /etc/apt/sources.list.d/ros-latest.list'